-Another great topic to train your sales team on is the best sales books.
-Although there are sales training books for sale, the sales team may be interested in learning the high-level takeaways from sales books.
+Another great topic to train your sales team is the best sales books.
+Although there are sales training books for sale, the sales team may be interested in learning high-level takeaways from sales books.
 Create a lesson for a summary of each, if they want to learn more, provide the book for them to read in a company library.

 It’s essential for sales and marketing teams to be singing the same tune.
 Create some lessons that will help each team communicate with the other one by informing each what the other is doing.
 Also, include sales marketing tips to keep them both on the same page.

 Sales management courses are some of the most popular types of content to create for sales teams.
 Even if the sales manager doesn’t want to learn from them, it often helps if sales reps learn about sales management to understand where their manager is coming from and helps them keep a bigger-picture perspective in mind.

 Retail Sales Training

 If you are running training at a retail-focused organization, retail sales training is essential.
 Make sure you include product information training to make sure your team knows the ins and outs of what they’re selling as well as softer skills like customer service and human interaction training.

 Telephone Sales Training

 Phone sales training is often found in call center sales training programs, but can be used for all customer service team training activities and even sales team training, especially with regard to outbound sales reps and those running a cold-calling operation.